Reasoning and Tool-use Compete in Agentic RL:From Quantifying Interference to Disentangled Tuning: Experimental Settings

 The reward function serves as the sole training signal in our RL framework.
-We adopt a rule-based outcome reward that evaluates the correctness of the model’s final answer, without incorporating intermediate or format-based rewards.
-Specifically, for factual reasoning tasks, the reward is computed using exact match (EM):
+We adopt rule-based outcome rewards that evaluate the correctness of the model's final output, without incorporating intermediate or format-based rewards.